TAP (novelette)

 "TAP" is a 1995 science fiction novelette by Australian writer Greg Egan.

+Synopsis

-It is set in a near-future society in which brain implants allow immersive virtual reality.
+The story is set in a near-future society in which brain implants allow immersive virtual reality.
 The implants also allow a new kind of language called TAP, Total Affective Protocol.
 TAP is essentially a way of making qualia into words.

 TAP words can be read like English, or invoked to be experienced, like virtual reality.

 Reception

 "TAP" was a finalist for the 1996 Hugo Award for Best Novelette.